phatak-dev/blog/_posts/2020-04-01-spark-3-datasource-v2-part-5.md

 {% highlight scala %}

- def newWriteBuilder(logicalWriteInfo: LogicalWriteInfo): WriteBuilder = new MysqlWriterBuilder
+ def newWriteBuilder(logicalWriteInfo: LogicalWriteInfo): WriteBuilder

 {% endhighlight %}

+The above method builds new write builder.

 ## WriteBuilder

-WriteBuilder  is interface which builds configuration.
+WriteBuilder is interface which builds configuration for writing.
 We need to override one interface for batch writing.

 {% highlight scala %}